Harpo3/archsimian/README.md

 If you do use the VM, you need a CPU capable of running Windows 10 on an Oracle VirtualBox Virtual Machine (VM), meaning a 64-bit processor with hardware virtualization support enabled.
 See here for details: <html>https://forums.virtualbox.org/viewtopic.php?t=58072</html>

-A Linux OS (I have tested it in Arch, for other distros, I have not tested, and highly recommend KDE as your Desktop Environment (DE), mainly for the notifications it gives you; also conky if you want your music player integrated onto the desktop itself).
-You may be able to make this work with other Linux distros or DEs, but your mileage will vary and any changes needed are not addressed here.
+A Linux OS (I have tested it in Arch and KDE as the Desktop Environment).
+You may be able to make this work with other Linux distros and DEs, but your mileage may vary.

 MediaMonkey4 Gold for Windows